hyf1888/JustLend-DAO-Doc/docs/getting_started/concepts/liquidations.md

 ## **Liquidation Manual**

 This manual provides a step-by-step guide for participating in the liquidation process on the JustLend DAO platform to maintain market stability and earn liquidation rewards.
-Liquidation is triggered when a borrower's **Risk Value** exceeds a critical threshold.
+Liquidation can be triggered when a borrower's **Risk Value** exceeds a critical threshold.
 As a liquidator, you repay the borrower's debt in exchange for their collateral at a discounted rate, effectively earning a **liquidation reward**.

 * **Observation Threshold:** Accounts with a **Risk Value > 95** will be listed on the Liquidation page.
 * **Liquidation Threshold:** Liquidation becomes executable only when the Risk Value is ≥ 100.